Agent-Hellboy/gunicorn-prometheus-exporter/docs/configuration.md

 worker_class = "gunicorn_prometheus_exporter.PrometheusTornadoWorker"
 ```

-**⚠️ Warning:** TornadoWorker has known compatibility issues with metrics collection.
+**Warning:** TornadoWorker has known compatibility issues with metrics collection.
 The Prometheus metrics endpoint may hang or become unresponsive.
 Use `PrometheusEventletWorker` or `PrometheusGeventWorker` instead for async applications.

-**Best for:** Tornado-based applications (⚠️ Not recommended for production).
+**Best for:** Tornado-based applications (Not recommended for production).

 ## 🔧 Advanced Configuration

-### 🏗️ Hooks Architecture
+### Hooks Architecture

 The exporter uses a modular, class-based hooks architecture for managing Gunicorn lifecycle events: